 - Credit rating: 700

 How long should I wait to apply for another credit card?

 Typically, it’s best to wait at least 6 months between credit card applications.
 If you’re a strong applicant — for example, you have an excellent credit score or high income — you can consider applying more frequently.
 Even then, consider waiting at least a minimum of 3 months between applications.

 Submitting multiple credit applications within a short period of time implies the applicant is desperate for credit.
 3 to 6 months is generally enough time for a previous application not to negatively impact your new application.

-Can I submit multiple credit card applications at the same time?
+Can I apply for multiple credit cards at once?

-Yes — you can submit applications for different credit cards at the same time.
-But consider avoiding this, because each time you submit an application, the provider will initiate a hard pull on your credit report that will lower your credit score by several points.
+Yes — you can submit applications for different credit cards at the same time, but it’s not a great idea.
+Each time you submit an application, the provider will initiate a hard pull on your credit report that will lower your credit score by several points.